Distribution Types

 Constant reward rate for campaign creators: A fixed amount of tokens is distributed per second, regardless of liquidity changes.

-Variable rewards for participants: As more users join, rewards per user decrease (like slicing a fixed-size pizza into more pieces).
+Variable APR for participants: As more users join, rewards per user decrease (like slicing a fixed-size pizza into more pieces).

 Prefunded & fixed duration: The full campaign budget is deposited upfront, and the campaign runs for a set time.